bokuweb/re-resizable/README.md

 #### onResizeStart {func}

 Callback called on resize start.
-Receives the resize direction as argument.
+Receives the resize direction `direction:string` and `event` as argument.

 #### onResize {func}